ohnosequences/nice-sbt-settings/Readme.md

-## Era7 sbt release plugin
+## Era7 sbt settings plugin

-This is an SBT plugin, aimed to standardaze and simplify the release process for the most of the Era7/ohnosequences projects.
+This is an SBT plugin, aimed to standardize and simplify configuration of all era7/ohnosequences sbt-based projects.

 ### Usage